-Several lower Oligocene intervals that contain nannofloras highly enriched in Braarudosphaera debris were recovered during Leg 208.
+ODP Leg 208 recovered several intervals from the early Oligocene that contain nannofloras highly enriched in calcareous debris derived from Braarudosphaera dinocysts.
 Although still poorly understood, the recurrence of Braarudosphaera layers is thought to reflect unusual paleoceanographic conditions.
 This inference is supported by the global occurrence of braarudosphaerids among survivor assemblages preserved immediately following the K/P mass extinction.
 The exotic character of Braarudosphaera assemblages is further enhanced by the scarcity of other contemporaneous nannofossil taxa.